 This is the fourth segment of the Jasper chronicles.
 Jasper Foie-Gras is a peculiar soul with a fascinatingly sad, yet adventurous, life.
 James Barnes, an editor at Random House, has convinced Jasper to tell his story.
 29 days ago, while James was on vacation, Jasper directed some passages of his memoir to a junior editor named April Higgins.
 Though previously briefed on the project, April was unaware of Jasper’s insecurities about his own writing, so when she gave the reluctant author some “constructive criticism,” she lit a fire that James scurried to extinguish.
+After numerous emails and phone calls, this is the first he’s heard from Jasper.
 Continue…

 Jasper Foie-Gras is writing a memoir and he’s very insecure about it.
 He emailed his editor James a portion of chapter 1, but received an “out of office” reply.
 Jasper believed getting feedback was indeed an emergency, so he contacted April Higgins, a junior editor at the same publishing house.
 You can read previous correspondence as well as bits of the memoir here and here.